TranzX Kitsuma Dropper Post Review: Wallet-Friendly Fun

 Cass takes the wallet-friendly TranzX Kitsuma dropper post out bikepacking and trail riding on his local singletrack and dirt roads.
 Find out why it pairs so well with older hardtails and why it could be the perfect dropper for those who’ve yet to try one.
 And, learn about the easy-to-fit Jump Seat too…

-The majority of mountain bikers have now been won over by the value of running a dropper post.
-I expect that most of those who remain unconvinced by this modern mountain biking marvel likely haven’t tried one.
-Given that almost all new bikes come with droppers these days, the remaining naysayers are perhaps dissuaded by the idea of retrofitting one in part because of price (which is often high) and fear of unreliability (which has been greatly improved over the years).
+The majority of mountain bikers have now been won over by the value of running a dropper post, and I expect that most of those who remain unconvinced by this modern mountain biking marvel likely haven’t tried one.
+Given that almost all new trail bikes come with droppers these days, the remaining naysayers are perhaps dissuaded by the idea of retrofitting one in part because of price (which is often high) and fear of unreliability (which has been greatly improved over the years).
 And, I’ll wager, because of a misunderstanding as to when they’re best used and how versatile they really are.

 Not just for getting rad